AlainDaccache/Quantropy/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Here is a list of areas `Quantropy` I think can really benefit from:
+Here is a list of areas that I think `Quantropy` can really benefit from:
 - **Data Scraping**: Scrape alternative data (news sentiment analysis, web/app usage and reviews etc.), improve the HTML scraper for Edgar.
 - **Factor Library**: Use our risk factor modeling interface to develop and publish your own factors!
 We can surely integrate them to develop our own community's asset pricing model (and perhaps our fund :smirk:).